Malcolm-G-Moringa/Ani-Fiends/README.md

 # Ani-Fiend

 ## Description
 This project is a web app named **Ani-Fiend**,an anime application that can be used to viewthe current season's airing anime and the current top anime.
-One can also use it to find random animes.The app is created to satisfy a project for Moringa School.
+One can also use it to find random animes.The app is created to satisfy a project for Moringa School and to gain experience using vanilla js to manipulate the views of the frontend.

 ## Technologies Used
 Notable technologies used in this project include: